Bin Latch Trial

 Tips to stop birds from accessing your bins

-1. Make sure your bins are not overfilled and the lid is completely closed
+1. Make sure your bins are not overfilled and the lid is completely closed.

 2. Ensure your recycling is clean and there is no food in any of your recyclable containers.
-Never bag recycling, it will be treated as contamination and go to landfill